Major transport incident

 Road Network

-Over 250,000 vehicles pass through Leicester, Leicestershire and Rutland every day on the major roads located in our area.
-These roads include the M1 motorway, which is one of the busiest roads in the area with over 100,000 vehicles per day using it in our area alone.
+Over 250,000 vehicles pass through Leicester, Leicestershire and Rutland every day on our major roads.
+The M1 motorway is one of the busiest roads in our area with over 100,000 vehicles per day.

 Other major roads include the M69, A1, A6, A46, A47, A50 and A511.

-These roads play a vital part in our local and national economy.
+These roads are important for our local and national economy.

 Rail Network